kahagon/php_embed_interface/README.md

-PHPEI
+php_embed_interface
 =================

-Interface for calling PHP functions.
+Interface for Ruby to call PHP functions. php_embed_interface is a wrapper for php_embed which is interface for Ruby to call PHP functions. php_embed_interface provides more natural calling interface than php_embed.

 Installation
 -----------------